 'Targeted environmental watering has also led to the detection of increasing numbers of endangered Southern bell frogs in the region.

 'It's the support and endorsement of the EWAG which has enabled these projects to progress and achieve significant environmental outcomes,' he said.

-The Murray Lower Darling EWAG provides advice to OEH on managing environmental water within the area of operation of the Water Sharing Plan for the New South Wales Murray and Lower Darling Regulated Rivers Water Sources 2016.
+The Murray Lower Darling EWAG provides advice to Department of Planning, Industry and Environment (former OEH) on managing environmental water within the area of operation of the Water Sharing Plan for the New South Wales Murray and Lower Darling Regulated Rivers Water Sources 2016.

-The advisory group includes representatives from Murray Local Land Services, Western Local Land Services, Forestry Corporation of NSW, Department of Primary Industries, Murray-Darling Freshwater Research Centre, recreational fishing groups, landholder representatives from the State Water Murray-Darling Customer Service Committee, Murray-Darling Wetlands Working Group, Murray Lower Darling Rivers Indigenous Nations, Office of Environment and Heritage (both Regional Operations and Parks and Wildlife groups), and WaterNSW.The group also includes observers from the Commonwealth Environmental Water Holder and Murray-Darling Basin Authority.
+The advisory group includes representatives from Murray Local Land Services, Western Local Land Services, Forestry Corporation of NSW, Department of Primary Industries, Murray-Darling Freshwater Research Centre, recreational fishing groups, landholder representatives from the State Water Murray-Darling Customer Service Committee, Murray-Darling Wetlands Working Group, Murray Lower Darling Rivers Indigenous Nations, Department of Planning, Industry and Environment (EES) (both Regional Operations and Parks and Wildlife groups), and WaterNSW.The group also includes observers from the Commonwealth Environmental Water Holder and Murray-Darling Basin Authority.